learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ### Why is an α level of 0.05 chosen as a cut-off for statistical significance?

-The α level of 0.05 is considered the best balance to avoid excessive type I or type II errors.
+The $\alpha$ level of 0.05 is considered s good balance to avoid excessive type I or type II errors.

-If we decide to use a large value for alpha :
+If you decide to use a large value for alpha :

 * Increases the chance of rejecting the null hypothesis
 * The risk of a Type II error (false negative) is REDUCED
 * Risk of a Type I error (false positive) is INCREASED

-similarly, if we decide to use a very small value of alpha, it'll change the outcome as:
+similarly, if you decide to use a very small value of alpha, it'll change the outcome as:
 * Increases the chance of accepting the null hypothesis
 * The risk of a Type I error (false positive) is REDUCED
 * Risk of a Type II error (false negative) is INCREASED

-From above, we can see that in statistical hypothesis testing, the more we try and avoid a Type I error (false positive), the more likely a Type II error (false negative) will occur.
+From above, you can see that in statistical hypothesis testing, the more you try and avoid a Type I error (false positive), the more likely a Type II error (false negative) will occur.

 ## Summary

 The statistical key point here is that there is always a trade off between false positives and false negatives.
-By increasing alpha the number of false positives increases but the number of false negatives decreases as shown in bar graphs.
-The value of alpha=0.05 is considered a reasonable compromise between these two types of errors.
-Within the concept of “signifigance” there is embedded a trade-off between these two types of errors.
+By increasing alpha, the number of false positives increases, but the number of false negatives decreases as shown in the bar graphs.
+The value of $\alpha$ = 0.05 is considered a reasonable compromise between these two types of errors.
+Within the concept of “significance” there is embedded a trade-off between these two types of errors.

-> Think of “signifigance” as a compromise, between false positives and negatives, not as absolute determination.
+ Think of “significance” as a compromise between false positives and negatives, not as absolute determination.